-Saraki's aide accuses Buhari's appointee of trying to influence Senate President's trial
+Saraki's Aide Accuses Buhari's Appointee of Trying To Influence Senate President's Trial

 Omisore went on to share an audio tape on Twitter which he claimed was the voice of Sagay, boasting that he made contact with the CCT judge as regards Saraki's trial.

-Last week, NAIJ.com reported that Omisore and Sowore traded words on Twitter after the CCT dismissed the case against Saraki on Thursday, June 14 following his no-case submission on May 4.
+Last week, onlinenigeria.com reported that Omisore and Sowore traded words on Twitter after the CCT dismissed the case against Saraki on Thursday, June 14 following his no-case submission on May 4.

 Omisore had called Sowore a thief and blackmailer in a series of tweets after the Sahara Reporters publisher claimed that Saraki bribed the CCT chairman, Danladi Umar with $2 million to get off the hook in his case at the tribunal bordering on false declaration of assets.